 Continuous Integration - aka CI - is the practice of often / regular code merges into central (mainline) branch in central repository.
+CI is a core concept of DevOps that implements the Principles of Flow.

 - Wikipedia: Continuous integration